axwell0/KhedmAlytic/README.md

 # KhedmAlytic

 This project is designed for web scraping and data analysis, specifically for the tunisian job market.
-It is deployed using Streamlit for interactive data visualization and processing.
+It is deployed using Streamlit for interactive data visualization.

 ## Folder Structure